franklinjtan/-Monte-Carlo-Simulation---Optimal-Production-Level-/README.md

 * Parameters: unit price, retail price, cost of disposing, and number of units to manufacture

 ## Function Objectives
+* Specify if its normal (Gaussian) or uniform distribution
 * Randomly generate demand instances
 * Compute the profit for a given demand and store it in  alist
 * Compute mean and standard deviation of the profit